Search

 Do properties in La Fortuna, B.C.S. have reliable water service?

-- Water service should never be assumed at a broad area level, so you should verify whether a property has a network connection, cistern, storage containers, or a pipa delivery routine.
+• Water service should never be assumed at a broad area level, so you should verify whether a property has a network connection, cistern, storage containers and a pipa delivery routine.

 Is internet available in La Fortuna, B.C.S.?

-- Internet may be available through cellular or satellite options, but service should be tested at the exact lot because terrain and sky visibility can affect performance.
+• Internet is available from microwave and satellite options, but service should be tested at the exact lot because terrain and sky visibility can affect performance.

 Are there gas stations and full services in La Fortuna, B.C.S.?

-- Research in the report says there are no gas stations after San José del Cabo, so most fuel and larger supply runs should be handled before heading east or through regional hubs like La Ribera.
+• There are no gas stations after San José del Cabo, so fuel and larger supply runs should be handled before heading east.

 Do you need a 4x4 to reach La Fortuna, B.C.S.?

-- In normal conditions, research cited in the report says a 4x4 is not necessary, though the last stretch is dirt and drivers should use caution, especially after dark.
+• In normal conditions, a 4x4 is not necessary, though the last stretch is dirt and drivers should use caution, especially after dark.